dbl27/FYP-GW-outreach/README.md

 -> results:

 data_animated.ipynb creates animated plots of trajectories and GW strain data for a given .mp4 recording.
-The csv output files in /blender/data are created externally with blender, with help of CSVscript.txt in /blender.
+The csv output files in /blender/data are created externally with blender, with help of CSVscript.txt in /blender. run.py functions as a cmd runnable script of data_animated.ipynb.
+Can be used with a command such as:
+ "python run.py --csv1 blender\data\yourdata1.csv --csv2 blender\data\yourdata2.csv --out run.gif"

 -> validating_results: